straider/coding-dojo/GNU/MSYS/README.md

 > MSYS is a fork of Cygwin and is more friendly to the Win32 user.
 It offers only a user land environment for MinGW development.
 It converts posix paths before executing a "native" win32 program.
 This allows the users of the MinGW version of GCC to port and build packages in a GNU familiar way and removes the UNIX complexities that Cygwin adds.

-The default terminal emulator is [mintty](https://code.google.com/p/mintty/).

 ## 1.2.
 History

 > MinGW (Minimalist GNU for Windows) was created by Colin Peters.
-Colin used a very early release of the Cygwin suite to compile the first version of the MinGW compiler code and had made it available on his website.
+Colin used Cygwin 1.3.3 suite to compile the first version of the MinGW compiler code and had made it available on his website.

 > The very first native MinGW compiler was provided by Jan-Jaap van der Heijden.